How Inflation Eats US Savings

 At 3% annual inflation:

-Why this matters: You're not protecting wealth by holding cash (avoiding stock market volatility).
-You're accepting a different risk—purchasing power risk—that's guaranteed to compound against you.
-Stocks might drop 20% in a given year (and recover).
-Cash will lose 2-3% real value every year (and never recover).
+You're not protecting wealth by holding cash to avoid stock market volatility.
+You're accepting a different risk -- purchasing power risk -- that's guaranteed to compound against you.
+Stocks might drop 20% in a given year and recover.
+Cash will lose 2-3% real value every year and never recover.

 Historical Inflation Patterns (What to Expect)

-The durable lesson: inflation isn't constant, but the long-term trend is persistent positive.
+Inflation isn't constant, but the long-term trend is persistently positive.
 Even in low-inflation decades (1990s, 2010s), cash lost purchasing power.
 In high-inflation regimes (1970s, early 2020s), the damage accelerates.
-You can't time inflation cycles (impossible to predict), so you build portfolios resilient across regimes.
+You can't time inflation cycles, so you build portfolios resilient across regimes.

 What Drives Inflation (Supply, Demand, and Fed Policy)